Partial Encryption

 93% Ferguson arrests were Black residents

-The Department of Justice investigation found that Ferguson police routinely stereotyped and discriminated against Black residents.
-Black residents accounted for 93% of arrests while comprising 67% of the population.
-The city was using its police force as a revenue-generation tool, targeting Black residents with fines and fees.
+The Department of Justice investigation found that Ferguson police routinely discriminated against Black residents.
+Black residents made up 93% of arrests while comprising 67% of the population.
+The city was using its police department to generate revenue, disproportionately through fines and fees levied against Black residents.

-October 2014: St. Louis Goes Dark
+October 2014: St. Louis goes dark

 "Information about police tactics was being shared over Twitter and that put officers and the public at risk."